compsoc-edinburgh/cook-book/main_courses/medium/stuffed-peppers.md

 * 1 tsp pepper
 * 2 vegetable stock cubes

+## How to prepare the peppers for stuffing

+Take out the pith and the seeds from the peppers - do not halve them - then wash properly.

 ## Method

 1. Add oil to the pan along with the onions and the carrots, fry for 7-8 minutes.